 The evidence that pleasure (and pain for that matter) brings to the mystery of life does so much damage to all the materialistic explanations of the universe.
 Although a man’s hunger for bread doesn’t prove that he will get to eat any, Lewis explained, it at least proves that he comes of a race which repairs its body by eating and inhabits a world where eatable substance exists.
 “In the same way,” he said, “though I do not believe (I wish I did) that my desire for Paradise proves that I shall enjoy it, I think it a pretty good indication that such a thing exists and that some men will.”

 No matter to whom this is written or what that reader believes, this advice is submitted: pick up a book and read, go on a walk to catch the evening air.
 A lesson might be learned, perhaps the reader will notice something that hadn’t been noticed in time’s past.
-And, maybe, the demons will be squealing because he will find himself closer to his heavenly Father than ever before.
+And, maybe, just maybe, the demons will be squealing because he will find himself closer to his heavenly Father than ever before.